-- Oats – rolled oats are best, but you can use quick or instant oats too.
+Rolled oats are best, but you can use quick oats or instant oats too.
 Steel cut oats are a bit too tough to “cook” just by soaking alone, but if you have quick cooking steel cut oats like Coach’s Oats they should soak up a lot of the milk and will have a heartier texture.

 The oats will still soak up whatever liquid you use without these, but I like both for a thicker texture.
 Greek yogurt will lend to the thickest texture and highest protein.

 These are each optional but will add an extra layer of “gel” to the oats.
 I like them for their boost in nutrition as well!

 I think this is a necessary component!
 A little kosher salt will do just fine.
 Just a pinch!